Emergency calls

 Status for London Fire Brigade

-The Government is working in partnership with the National Fire Chiefs Council (NFCC) to implement infrastructure and strategic solutions for control rooms to improve the sharing of risk critical information between fire control rooms, and in the longer term, between fire and police/ambulance control rooms.
-This will allow the transfer of information between control rooms to be electronic instead of a control room operator having to manually contact the other service by telephone.
-The system is called “Multi Agency Information Transfer” (MAIT) and will allow information to be transferred between control rooms much quicker.
-This project is progressing well and market engagement with suppliers of the MAIT system took place in March 2022 and the procurement process is ongoing.
+The previous Government worked with the National Fire Chiefs Council (NFCC) to implement Infrastructure and strategic solutions for control rooms to improve the sharing of risk critical information between fire control rooms and, in the longer term, between fire and police/ambulance control rooms.
+This allows the transfer of information between control rooms to be electronic instead of a control room operator having to manually contact the other service by telephone.
+The system is called “Multi Agency Information Transfer” (MAIT) and allows information to be transferred between control rooms much more quickly.
+This project is progressing well.
+The system is now operational in 3 fire control rooms serving 8 FRSs and continues to be rolled out across England with an implementation plan of 3 fire control rooms per month.
+According to plans, all English fire control rooms should be connected to MAIT by the end of 2024.

-Whilst the MAIT project is under way, in the meantime, the Government has worked with the NFCC to establish a separate Broadcast Talkgroup to improve information sharing between control rooms.
-This has been achieved by introducing two new Airwave Talkgroups (radio channels), a “Fire Broadcast Talkgroup” and a “JESIP (Joint Emergency Services Interoperability Principles) Multi Agency Talkgroup” to improve the sharing of information between fire, police and ambulance.
+There are two Airwave Talkgroups (radio channels), a “Fire Broadcast Talkgroup” and a “JESIP (Joint Emergency Services Interoperability Principles) Multi Agency Talkgroup” to improve the sharing of information between fire, police and ambulance.

 The Broadcast Talkgroup went live in England and Scotland in October 2020 and in Wales in December 2020.
-This means that if a FRS becomes overwhelmed with emergency calls, the affected service can now make an announcement on their control room Airwave Radio, and it will be received in every control room across the county simultaneously.
+This means that if a fire and rescue service becomes overwhelmed with emergency calls, the affected service can now make an announcement on their control room Airwave Radio, and it will be received in every control room across the country simultaneously.
 The system has gone through extensive testing with successful results and is now in operational use in England Scotland and Wales under “Business as Usual”.
 The JESIP Talk group is now live in all Fire Control Rooms and the NFCC has released guidance to support its use.

 Survival Guidance for all incident types, emergency call management people at risk and Fire Control Command guidance have now been published.
-FRSs are now able to integrate this guidance into their own policies and procedures.
+Fire and rescue services are now able to integrate this guidance into their own policies and procedures.

 Guidance for fire control staff for handling multiple emergency calls and multiple emergency incidents has been published recently.

-To address this recommendation, FRSs must embed the policies and training to support fire control room personnel in the use of the Airwave Talk Groups.
+In efforts to address this recommendation, all 43 fire and rescue services have embedded the policies and training to support fire control room personnel in the use of the Airwave Talk Groups.

-A procedure known as “Operation Willow Beck” has been developed and tested and is currently operational in England, Scotland and Wales on a six-month pilot.
+A procedure known as “Operation Willow Beck” has been developed and tested and is currently operational in England, Scotland, and Wales.

-This means that BT now has a predetermined redistribution plan of how to distribute overflow calls efficiently between other FRSs during periods when a single control room has become overwhelmed with 999 calls due to a large, protracted incident or spate conditions.
+This means that BT now has a predetermined redistribution plan of how to distribute overflow calls efficiently between other fire and rescue services during periods when a single control room has become overwhelmed with 999 calls due to a large, protracted incident or spate conditions.

-For this recommendation, 100% of services (43 services) have, in relation to the Airwave Talk Groups, embedded technical changes to the way information is shared between fire control rooms and between fire, police and ambulance services.
-This will ensure that accurate and timely information will be available to any service that handles a call for a major incident not in their area, based on the decisions being made in real time on the incident ground.
-This is currently in use by all FRSs.
+In relation to the Airwave Talk Groups, all 43 services have embedded technical changes to the way information is shared between fire control rooms and between fire, police and ambulance services.
+This ensures that accurate and timely information will be available to any service that handles a call for a major incident not in their area, based on the decisions being made in real time on the incident ground.
+This is currently in use by all fire and rescue services.

 With the establishment of the Broadcast Talkgroup, the NFCC has provided guidance on the Talkgroup.

-The London Fire Brigade (LFB) has reported that recommendation 33.16 has been completed as all Control officers have received training on the Talkgroup’s protocol.
-It is further reported that the Brigade’s Vision mobilising system is Multi Agency Incident Transfer (MAIT) enabled in preparation for the implementation of MAIT when it is rolled out nationally.
+The LFB has reported that recommendation 33.16 has been completed as all Control officers have received training on the Talkgroup’s protocol.
+London Fire Brigade are also in the process of implementing Multi Agency Incident Transfer (MAIT) as part of the national rollout and it is hoped they should be live with the rest of England by the end of 2024.

 Recommendation